 There was a Trump rally in Waterloo, Iowa yesterday.
-To no one’s surprise, I did not attend, but I did read a couple of articles about it to get a sense of what his supporters have to say.
+To no one’s surprise, I did not attend.
+I did read a couple of articles about it, however, to get a sense of what his supporters have to say.

 It is inconceivable to me that any sentient human being could possibly view Donald Trump as anything but an immoral, grotesquely uninformed, demagogue, but to my (constant) dismay, his supporters are as enthusiastic as ever.
 Trump’s obvious deviance and proven lies have done little to nothing to dissuade his cult of followers from believing he is chosen by God to lead America.

 There must be more to this, I thought to myself.
 There must be a thread of something rational that weaves its way from logical-minded and informed conservatives to the trigger mechanisms of QAnon, far-right wing nuts who wear t-shirts proclaiming “Trump/Kennedy 2024.”

 I noted a refrain among many of the people interviewed at several Republican rallies.
 It was a refrain to stop “woke, liberals from destroying American values.”

 One interviewee at a Trump rally said: “America has become full of sinners.”
 The blatant contradiction of supporting America’s Sinner in Chief cannot be lost here, but to that person the sins of liberal politics are far worse.

 “Woke” has become the buzzword among conservatives to identify social mores being bent too far for them from the status quo.
 It has become a rally cry to put everything that is contrary to past norms into a liberal agenda they believe is Hell-bent on corroding morality.

 They offer no specifics as to what “woke” consciousness will actually lead to, but the fear instilled by connecting gender fluidity, for example, to signs of moral decay, which in turn, explain for them increased hostility, even crime, in America, is enough to fill their ideological pots with anger.